-- In the event where travel is not advisable to any realistic project location, the trip may be postponed until travel is safe.
+- In the event where travel is not advisable to any realistic project location, the mission trip may be postponed until travel is safe.

 All participants are part of a team.
 We ask that everyone join us in the extra preparations required to keep our outreaches safe by following these Covid safe practices before the trip.

 - We encourage anyone with preexisting conditions who are more susceptible to contracting the virus to not sign up for an outreach this year.

 - Prior to their mission trip, individuals will be subject to a symptom screening and will need to take a COVID-19 PCR test 48-72 hours prior to departure.
 Local health departments should have testing locations provided on their website.
 Please call RIM for assistance.